Tax Cut Skeptics – Notable Quotes

 - Wes Stucky, CEO of the Ardmore Development Authority - “For 24 years, I’ve been conducting interviews with executives of companies that we tried to recruit to Ardmore that ended up locating elsewhere.
 Not once in all those years did a company that rejected Ardmore base its decisions on taxes.”

-- Chris Benge, former Republican House Speaker now serving as Vice-President of the Metro Tulsa Chamber of Commerce - “If our ability to educate and train employees for a 21st century economy is damaged through lack of funding, if we can’t maintain our roads and bridges, strong health care system, robust research and technology infrastructure, safe streets, etc., then the benefits of a reduction in the income tax rates may be limited.”
+- Chris Benge, Secretary of State, while serving as Vice-President of the Metro Tulsa Chamber of Commerce – “If our ability to educate and train employees for a 21st century economy is damaged through lack of funding, if we can’t maintain our roads and bridges, strong health care system, robust research and technology infrastructure, safe streets, etc., then the benefits of a reduction in the income tax rates may be limited.”

 - Tax Reform Task Force Member and chief financial officer at Kaiser-Francis Oil Co.
 Don Millican - ”Basically, you’re taking money from the poor and giving it to the rich.
 I can’t support that.”